Fenceit Fencing Logo

 What Sets the Work Apart From Other Fence Contractors in the Area

-FenceIt operates in Tomball and the surrounding Harris County area with a direct approach: fixed-price quotes, written scope, and workmanship that does not require follow-up calls.
-The company does not use subcontractors for fence replacement projects.
-Every crew member who works on your property is a direct FenceIt employee familiar with the company's installation standards for this specific area.
+FenceIt serves Tomball and the surrounding Harris County area with a straightforward approach: fixed price quotes, clear written scopes, and work that does not require follow up.
+The company does not use subcontractors.
+Every crew member is a direct employee trained to meet local installation standards.

 GET A FREE WRITTEN QUOTE